Why the Epidemic of Elbow Injuries

 taught Matt Harvey a trick.
 They taught him to keep his fingers

 on top of the ball and to make his arm swing as long as

 The result was a timing problem that gave Matt Harvey a

 velocity boost but that in my opinion also increased the load on his elbow

 Throw It Right Trainer

-this product may help ballplayers throw the ball harder in the
+product may help ballplayers throw the ball harder in the short

-short term.
-However, I believe that products like this will also
+term.
+However, I believe that products like this may also

 increase the risk of elbow problems in the long term.